VanmaneG/Specialized-Architectural-Approach-for-Agentic-AI-System-for-Codebase/README.md

 > Branch 2 (Alternative): "I will implement the new functionality by using the original V_1 and writing a new wrapper function V_1_New for the new spec."
 (Proceed to test and observe).

 - Constraint Evaluation: This branching mechanism enables the agent to evaluate the code changes against the constraints (the existing test suite for the old spec) and backtrack if a path results in a failure
+> [!NOTE]
+> our agent's Thought steps (CoT/ToT) are explicitly logged.
+This transparency is vital for debugging a complex code-transformation process
 ### 3. Plan-and-Execute Workflow
 To maximize efficiency and reduce reliance on expensive LLM calls, our agent’s loop should follow a Plan-and-Execute architecture :